echarts-maps/echarts-united-kingdom-js/README.md

 Digital UK maps are made in compressed geojson format specifically for echarts.

+# Features

+Comparing with standard geojson files, echarts compress tool could do lossless compression.
+It was able to compress 280MB file into 10MB.

 # Credit

 The digital boundaries and reference maps was derived from Office of National Statistics.